 The cost of sheet metals can vary wildly.
 Standard grades of stainless steel, nickel and brass are generally cheaper than exotic or high-temperature alloys.
 However, buying power is an issue.
 Precision Micro purchase and process more than 100 tonnes of metal per annum and is one of the world’s few production chemical etching specialists, meaning economical volume supply is guaranteed.

 The process itself consists of metal sizing and tooling, cleaning, photoresist lamination, printing, developing, etching, stripping and finishing.
 However, the labour input in all of these stages remains pretty much the same regardless of sheet size, so essentially the larger the sheet and the smaller the part size, the lower the unit cost.

 Components are priced by the sheet, unlike for laser profiling, which is a linear process charged by time and therefore by the inch.
 Simultaneous machining of components means chemical etching handles increased complexity at no extra cost and also allows multiple designs to be prototyped on a single sheet.

 Material thickness is another important cost consideration, as the thicker the part the longer it takes to etch.
-For this reason, components above 1.5mm thick which require through etching are usually seen as uneconomical.
+For this reason, components above 1.5mm thick are usually seen as uneconomical.